Nova-archx86/scpcb/README.md

 ## Linux/Unix/macOS

+NOTE: versions of macOS later than catalina will not work due to 32 bit compatibillity having been removed.

 In order to compile for unix like systems you will need to run Blitz3D through wine and modify the Makefile CC variable to point to your install of the Blitz3D compiler On top of that the binarys and libs in mavless_bin.zip must replace the exsiting ones in the Blitz3d